 For the purposes of this policy, and in line with the Domestic Abuse Act 2021, "domestic abuse" is defined as abusive behaviour of a person towards another person (including conduct directed at someone else, e.g. the person's child) where both are aged 16 or over and are personally connected.
 "Abusive behaviour" includes physical or sexual abuse, violent or threatening behaviour, controlling or coercive behaviour, economic abuse, psychological or emotional abuse, or another form of abuse.
+Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
 "Personally connected" includes people who:

-- Are, have been, or have agreed to be married to each other. - Are, have been, or have agreed to be in a civil partnership with each other. - Are, or have been, in an intimate personal relationship with each other.
-Each have, or had, a parental relationship towards the same child. - Are relatives.
+- Are, have been, or have agreed to be married to each other. - Are, have been, or have agreed to be in a civil partnership with each other. - Are, or have been, in an intimate personal relationship with each other. - Each have, or had, a parental relationship towards the same child. - Are relatives.

 The academy will recognise the impact of domestic abuse on children, as victims in their own right, if they see, hear, or experience the effects of domestic abuse.
 All staff will be aware of the signs of domestic abuse and follow the appropriate safeguarding procedures where concerns arise.